vyperlang/vyper/docs/compiling-a-contract.rst

             // optional, whether or not optimizations are turned on
             // defaults to true
             "optimize": true,
+            // optional, whether or not the bytecode should include Vyper's signature
+            // defaults to true
+            "bytecodeMetadata": true,
             // The following is used to select desired outputs based on file names.
             // File names are given as keys, a star as a file name matches all files.
             // Outputs can also follow the Solidity format where second level keys